treyhunner/treyhunner.github.com/source/_posts/2019-03-18-making-the-most-of-the-pycon-sprints.markdown

 If you do decide to contribute more after the sprints are over, **that in-person empathy can help you continue to empathize remotely as well**.

 Some other places you may want to use empathy: empathizing with users of your code/documentation/design (someone is going to use your work) and the other sprinters in the room with you.
-It's often nice to congratulate your fellow sprinters when they get their code working or if they get a pull request accepted.
+It's nice to congratulate your fellow sprinters when they get their code working or if they get a pull request accepted.

 If you bring snacks, candy, donuts, or a small power strip to expand one power strip port into multiple, **your kindness might give you happy neighbors at the sprints**.